neondatabase/website/content/guides/laravel-livewire-dynamic-charts.md

 Route::get('/charts', Dashboard::class)->middleware(['auth'])->name('dashboard');
 ```

+This route will display the dashboard view when the `/charts` URL is accessed.
+The `auth` middleware ensures that only authenticated users can access the dashboard.

 ## Set Up Livewire Charts for the Dashboard

 Now with everything in place, let's implement individual chart components.

 The Livewire Charts package provides a wide range of chart types, including area charts, radar charts, and treemaps, offering flexibility to create various data visualizations.

 We'll use `LivewireLineChart` for 'Daily Active Users', `LivewireColumnChart` for 'Feature Usage Trends', and `LivewirePieChart` for 'User Signups vs. Cancellations'.
+To get a full list of available chart types, check out the [Livewire Charts documentation](https://github.com/asantibanez/livewire-charts/).

 ### 2.1 Daily Active Users Chart